AdithyaViswanathan/TicTacToe/README.md

   Lively Wallpaper: https://rocksdanister.github.io/lively/

-  Use Lively Wallpaper and choose the index.html file inside the wallpaper.
+  Install Lively Wallpaper and choose the index.html file inside the wallpaper.

   The config files for rainmeter are given under skins folder.